Sneferu/austindex/readme.md

 **Madam Mam's** Local Thai chain.
 Curries and Fried Rice are out of this world, though their Pad Thai is basically ketchup noodles.
 Note also there is a Baskin Robbins two doors down.

 **Clay Pit** Nice Indian restaurant.
 Remember to order food Desi Hot if you want any heat.

+**Devil May Care** Hidden Mediterranean-style tapas restaurant.
+Expensive but unbelievably flavorful.
+Best menu items include the lobster tail on lettuce and the ricotta with pita.

 **ATX Cocina** Creative upscale Spanish food.
 Haven't been here since before Covid, though it was pretty great at the time.